jaymarichua/quant-q-a/psychometric.md

 <h6>Deductive Reasoning</h6>

-The game Mastermind is a logic game that involved deduction, meanwhile, the game Set allows players to familiarize with working out the different features from a variety of colored shapes.
+The game Mastermind is a logic game that involves deduction, meanwhile, the game Set allows players to familiarize with working out the different features from a variety of colored shapes.
 20 minutes.

 ```
 Mastermind: https://webgamesonline.com/mastermind/